Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/Client Server Architecture.md

 	1. Once the server has processed the request, it generates a response containing the requested information or the result of the requested action.
 	2. The response is then sent back to the client device over the network.
 4. **Client receives the response:**
-	1. The client device receives the response from the server and processes it accordingly
+	1. The client device receives the response from the server and processes it accordingly.
+	2. It may display the requested information, utilize the received data, or take further action based on the server's response.